 Like any moe-based show, characters are the key for success.
 No good characters, no entertaining show.
 Gabriel Dropout manages to give its audience very extreme versions of several common anime tropes in order to fill up its cast, that ultimately I feel works in the show’s favor.
 Mostly.

-The rest of the cast largely fall into one-off characters that’re either just normal humans with the occasional other angel/demon in the later episodes to show that heaven/hell isn’t occupied by two girls.
-They don’t really add much beyond creating a new scenario for the characters to react and fool around in, so they don’t really hold much weight in the series as a result.
+The rest of the cast largely fall into one-off characters consisting of either normal humans with the occasional other angel/demon in the later episodes to show that heaven/hell isn’t occupied by two girls.
+They don’t really add much beyond creating a new scane for the characters to react and fool around in, so they don’t really hold much weight.

 +/- Gag characters that cement the show’s brand of comedy